sphrcl/southernmostresorts.com/wp-content/plugins/events-calendar-pro/readme.txt

 * Feature - Add support for an iCal export link for all events in a series of recurring events via: tribe_get_recurrence_ical_link()
 * Tweak - Major tweaks to support the newly genericized tribe-common libraries
 * Tweak - Deprecate old JS event names in favor of a new JS event naming standard.
 Example: deprecated tribe_ev_runAjax in favor of run-ajax.tribe
-* Tweak - Altered the storage of selected multichoice values for custom fields so they can be queried more effectively
+* Tweak - Altered the storage of selected multi-choice values for custom fields so they can be queried more effectively
 * Tweak - Add JSON-LD markup to single venus and organizers
 * Tweak - Only pre-populate address data for venues when the venue metabox appears on the venue post editor - NOT the event post editor
 * Tweak - Simplify the machine-generated recurrence rule descriptions for simple rules (Thank you jberg1 for the help!)